Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 Cookieless analytics

 Sweden ranks number one in Europe on the Innovation Scoreboard.
 Its citizens use BankID 7.6 billion times a year and barely carry cash.
 These are people who live online and know what tracking means.
-Cookie-based analytics show you the visitors who didn't think about the banner.
-The ones who did are invisible.
+The visitors your analytics miss are the ones who read the banner, understood it, and clicked reject.
+In Sweden, that's the majority.

 Frequently asked questions

 IMY fined four companies for using Google Analytics in June 2023: Tele2 (SEK 12M) and CDON (SEK 300K) received fines, while Coop and Dagens Industri were ordered to stop.
-The Stockholm Court of Appeal upheld the Tele2 fine in October 2025.
+The Administrative Court of Appeal in Stockholm upheld the Tele2 fine in October 2025.
 The EU-US Data Privacy Framework (July 2023) resolved the specific transfer issue, but you still need valid cookie consent under LEK and compliance with all other GDPR requirements.
-IMY has not issued post-DPF guidance on GA4.
+IMY hasn't issued post-DPF guidance on GA4.

 How much was Sweden's Google Analytics fine?

 Tele2 was fined SEK 12 million (~EUR 1 million) and CDON was fined SEK 300,000 (~EUR 25,000).
 Coop and Dagens Industri were ordered to stop using GA but received no fine because they had implemented server-side proxy servers as supplementary measures.
 Total GA-related fines: SEK 12.3 million.
-The Tele2 fine was upheld by the Stockholm Court of Appeal in October 2025.
+The Tele2 fine was upheld by the Administrative Court of Appeal in Stockholm in October 2025.

 Yes.
 LEK Chapter 9 Section 28 requires consent for all non-essential cookies, including analytics.
-Sweden has no consent exemption for analytics (unlike France's 22 CNIL-approved tools).
+Sweden has no consent exemption for analytics (unlike France, which still exempts qualifying audience-measurement tools).
 PTS itself asks for consent for its own statistics cookie.
 Cookieless analytics that don't store data on the visitor's device fall outside LEK's scope.

 Both, with different jurisdictions.
 PTS enforces LEK (the ePrivacy cookie rule): was consent obtained before cookies were placed?
 Was information adequate?
 IMY enforces GDPR: does the data processing have a valid legal basis?
 Is the consent valid under GDPR standards?
 A non-compliant cookie banner can trigger enforcement from either authority.